JuanNotFound/JuanNotFound/README.md

 <h1 align="center"> Welcome!/ ¡Bienvenido! </h1>

-<p style="font-size: 1.17em; font-weight: bold;">🇺🇸 I am currently a Software Engineering student from Spain.
+<p  font-weight: bold;">🇺🇸 I am currently a Software Engineering student from Spain.
 I have a lot of curiosity about backend, network, and deployment projects, which you can see on my profile!
 Feel free to take a look.</p>

-<p style="font-size: 1.17em; font-weight: bold;">🇪🇸 Actualmente soy estudiante de Ingeniería de Software en España.
+<p font-weight: bold;">🇪🇸 Actualmente soy estudiante de Ingeniería de Software en España.
 Tengo mucha curiosidad por los proyectos de backend, redes y despliegue, ¡que puedes ver en mi perfil!
 No dudes en echar un vistazo.</p>

 <p align="center">"The only limit to our realization of tomorrow is our doubts of today."</p>